ifraixedes/poc-oauth2-proxies-single-auth/README.md

 `https://my-base-domain.test`.
 Oauth2-proxy will present you the login screen and if it successfully you'll be redirected to the "selector" service.

 Click for accessing the "functional" service.
-You cand access without having to log in again if you navigate to its specific URL `https://functional.my-base-domain.test`.
+You can access without having to log in again if you navigate to its specific URL `https://functional.my-base-domain.test`.

 If you want to see if you can access to one of the services without having a valid authentication